EU Recognition Directive

 Here you can find answers to the questions:

-The EU Directive on the Recognition of Professional qualifications (Directive 2005/36/EC) guarantees the freedom of movement of employees and freedom of establishment and freedom to provide services in the European Union (EU).
+The EU Directive on the Recognition of Professional qualifications () guarantees the freedom of movement of employees and freedom of establishment and freedom to provide services in the European Union (EU).
 Each state has the right to make entry into a profession and the practising of that profession dependent on specific qualifications.
 Citizens of a member state of the EU, the European Economic Area (EEA) and of Switzerland should also be able to practise the profession in which they trained in another member state.
-Regulation is therefore required relating to how the professional qualification acquired in one state can be used in another.
+Regulation is therefore required relating to how the acquired in one state can be used in another.

-All countries of the European Union (EU) the European Economic Area (EEA) and Switzerland as well as member states of the Council of Europe and of UNESCO (European region) have an information office which provides information within the framework of the EU Recognition Directive regarding qualifications and professional entitlements in the individual state.
+All countries of the European Union (EU) the European Economic Area (EEA) and Switzerland as well as member states of the Council of Europe and of UNESCO (European region) have an information office which provides information within the framework of the regarding qualifications and professional entitlements in the individual state.
 This role is generally performed by NARIC (National Academic Recognition Information Centre) and the ENIC (European Network of Information Centres).
 In Germany, the Central Office for Foreign Education (ZAB) performs this role.

 By sharing this content, you agree that your information will be transferred to the respective service and that you have read the Privacy Policy